DJDDDM/Fragmentsolver/README.md

     The Energy is -70.6034317

 It prints for every iteration the number of iteration, the current energy and the energy difference to the last energy.
 After convergence is achieved it prints out the resulting energy of the calculation.
+In this case its the energy of Water with 4 electrons less then usual.